For more ELYSIUM’S PASSAGE Blog Posts, go to

 Perhaps we can only come to recognize the light of freedom by experiencing the darkness of our illusory bondage.
-As William Blake espoused, we must pass from innocence though the fires of experience that we may one day emerge into our "higher innocence" to achieve awareness of our divine Self.
+As William Blake espoused, we must pass from innocence through the fires of experience.
+Only then wemay one day emerge into our "higher innocence" to achieve awareness of our divine Self.

 In sum, the separated ego-mind is a projection of what's opposite to what is real.
 However, when our heart and mind are united as one, we become known to ourselves.
 Only then do we experience who we are; divine beings united with all that is through the Source of all that is.